-Verified October 2012 by University of Athens.
+Verified October 2012 by George S. Stergiou, University of Athens.
+Recruitment status was: Recruiting

 This is a prospective study comparing the three blood pressure monitoring methods on the diagnosis of arterial hypertension.
 Blood pressure of each subject will be evaluated with clinic, home and 24h ambulatory blood pressure measurements in three visits

 Ages Eligible for Study:

 20 Years to 90 Years (Adult, Senior)

 Sexes Eligible for Study:

 Accepts Healthy Volunteers:

 Subjects referred to an outpatient hyperetension clinic for arterial hypertension